 While dog owners in Altoona may be liable to pay for the medical expenses of anyone their pet attacks, they may be able to avoid liability for additional damages through comparative fault.
 If a defendant can convince a court that the plaintiff filing suit against them was partially to blame for the attack he or she suffered, the court may reduce the plaintiff’s recoverable compensation or prevent him or her from recovering anything at all, if the plaintiff is found to be more than 50 percent at fault.
 Generally, though, a plaintiff would have to have actively provoked a dog into attacking them or have been trespassing on the owner’s property to be considered partially responsible for an attack.

-What Is the Filing Deadline for a Dog Bite Claim?
+What Is the Filing Deadline for an Animal Bite Claim?

 Since a dog bite claim is a form of personal injury lawsuit, the same filing deadline applies to this type of case as it would to any other civil case.
 According to 42 P.S. §5524, anyone seeking civil damages for a dog bite based on an owner’s negligence must start their case within two years of the date the attack in question occurred.
 Failing to do so will almost certainly result in a case being dismissed, regardless of its merits.